-We fly directly to Billund from Bergen, Dusseldorf, London City, Manchester, Munich and Oslo.
+We fly directly to Billund from Bergen, Dusseldorf, London City, Manchester and Oslo.

 Bringing you exceptional service is our highest priority.
 We therefore offer a full in-flight service on all our scheduled flights, including meals, snacks and drinks, newspapers, one item of baggage, hand baggage and excellent service.